mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 The capitalist in me wants to keep raising prices to maximize profits.
 The enthusiast in me wants to keep it affordable for casual users.

-I was recently re-reading my blog post about [creating the first TinyPilot prototype](/tinypilot/#commercial-solutions) and noticed this line:
+I was recently re-reading my blog post about [creating the first TinyPilot prototype](/tinypilot/#commercial-solutions) and noticed this paragraph:

 > Next, I looked at commercial KVM over IP solutions.
-They provide similar functionality to Dell’s iDRAC, but they’re external devices that connect to a computer’s keyboard, video, and mouse ports (hence the name KVM).
-Sadly, they’re even more expensive, ranging in price from $500 to $1000 per unit.
+They provide similar functionality to Dell’s iDRAC, but... they're even more expensive, ranging in price from $500 to $1000 per unit.

 Now _I'm_ the expensive commercial KVM over IP solution!